osilander/bacterial-genomics-intro/command-line/index.rst

 	rm -r mydirwithstuff

-However, if you take this route, make sure there is nothing in the directory that you want, because ``rm`` is forever.
+However, if you take this route, make sure there is nothing in the directory that you want, because ``rm`` **is forever**.

 ..
 Attention::
-		One way to protect your files and directories so that they are not inadvertantly removed is by changing the `permissions <https://en.wikipedia.org/wiki/File-system_permissions>`_ on the files.
+		One way to protect your files and directories so that they are not inadvertantly removed by you or someone else is by changing the `permissions <https://en.wikipedia.org/wiki/File-system_permissions>`_ on the files.
 We will not go into detail into how to do this.
 However, if you would like to make sure you don't delete a file, you can type ``chmod 555 myfile``.
-To protect an entire directory and its contents, you can type ``chmod -R 555 mydir``.
+To protect an entire directory and its contents, you can type ``chmod -R 555 mydir`` (note that the *recursive* option is an uppercase ``R`` here.

 Becoming a better bioinformatician
 ---------------------------------